MileHacker Logo

 Seasonal Price Fluctuations

-• Highest Prices: Expect peak prices during the high season (June-August) and around major holidays like Easter, Christmas, and New Year.
+• Highest Prices: Expect high prices in the peak season (June-August) around main holidays like Easter, Christmas, and New Year.

-• Better Value: The shoulder seasons (April-May, September-October) generally give better value for flights.
+• Better Value: The shoulder seasons (April-May, September-October) generally give a better return for flights.
 You will find more competitive rates and good weather.

-• Lowest Prices: The low season (November-March) typically has the lowest flight prices, though you might encounter fewer direct routes or less frequent flights.
+• Lowest Prices: The low season (November-March) typically has the lowest flight prices, though you might encounter fewer non-stop routes or less frequent flights.

 • Dollar Flight Club for deals.
 Compare on Skyscanner.